saleguas/deskOrg/README.md

                         sort by three letters

 ```

 However if you still don't understand it, fret not!

-Simply open up a terminal
+#### 1. Simply open up a terminal
 ![alt text](https://github.com/saleguas/desktoporganizer/blob/master/images/opencmd.gif)

-Then run the dcmd.exe or dcmd.py file from the shell with the directory immediately following and any switches.
+#### 2. Then run the dcmd.exe or dcmd.py file from the shell with the directory immediately following and any switches.
 ![alt text](https://github.com/saleguas/desktoporganizer/blob/master/images/go.gif)

 Then you should have all your files nice and tidy.

 If you don't like the outcome, you can reverse it by adding the -x switch or --extract.
 It moves all files up to the current folder.
 BE CAREFUL USING IT!
 If you were to use it on something such as your system32 folder, it would destroy your computer.

-# Final words
-I am NOT responsible for any problems it may cause, they should not appear in the first place though.
-Use at your own risk.